kliver98/users-crud-front/README.md

 Simple CRUD UI for users management.
 This application allows:

-1. list all user
+1. List all user
-1. find a user by it's ID number
+1. Find a user by it's ID number
-1. create a new user
+1. Create a new user
-1. update an existing one
+1. Update an existing one
-1. delete one user
+1. Delete one user
-1. delete all users (strategy of delete one by one, here in front not in back)
+1. Delete all users (strategy of delete one by one, here in front not in back)

 ## How To Download this version and execute?